 Core Facilities

 DBM core facilities are unique in that they provide their service at no or very little costs.
 They are continually implementing the latest developments to better serve the DBM scientific community.
-As such they have a central role in creating a competitive research environment and contribute significantly to the scientific success of the Department of Biomedicine.
+As such, they have a central role in creating a competitive research environment and contribute significantly to the scientific success of the Department of Biomedicine.